 Academic Advisory Board

-The Academic Advisory Board supports the Research Team in theoretical and empirical approaches.
+The Academic Advisory Board supported the Research Team in theoretical and empirical approaches.

 Dr Charlie Eaton, the University of California Merced, USA